tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

 ### Get the distractions out of my head

 One of the biggest barriers was all of the cool things I wanted to do with the system once it was built.
-Faced with “how do I make this database migration work” versus “how can I use machine learning to do that cool thing”, I would get sucked into daydreaming about the cool thing.
+Faced with "how do I make this database migration work" versus "how can I use machine learning to do that cool thing", I would get sucked into daydreaming about the cool thing.

 <div id="attachment_9050" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/03/launchreadypost_11-600x320.png" alt="Early UI Sketches for User Scenarios + Test Results" width="600" height="320" class="size-medium-width wp-image-9050" srcset="/wp-content/uploads/2018/03/launchreadypost_11-600x320.png 600w, /wp-content/uploads/2018/03/launchreadypost_11-300x160.png 300w, /wp-content/uploads/2018/03/launchreadypost_11-562x300.png 562w, /wp-content/uploads/2018/03/launchreadypost_11.png 695w" sizes="(max-width: 600px) 100vw, 600px" />